status-im/legacy-wiki/archive/Universal_Links.md

-## Universal Links
+## Universal Links (iOS) & Deep Links (Android)

-Note: Universal links are WIP and do not work in release builds.

-#### What are Universal Links
+#### What are Universal & Deep Links

-With universal links, mobile users can tap a link to Status and get seamlessly redirected to the Status app and deep linked to specified screens without going through Safari or Chrome.
+With universal links (iOS) and deep links (android) mobile users can tap a link to Status and get seamlessly redirected to the Status app and linked to specified screens without going through the browser.
 If Status isn’t installed, tapping a link to the Status website opens a Status website with info on the link and instructions to download the mobile app.

 #### What Links Are Supported